Slave Trade Act 1807: Enforcement

-The Act created fines for ship captains who continued with the trade.
+The act created fines for ship captains who continued with the trade.
 These fines could be up to £100 per enslaved person found on a ship.
-Captains would sometimes dump captives overboard when they saw Navy ships coming in order to avoid these fines.
+According to an undated post on a history blog, captains would sometimes dump captives overboard when they saw Navy ships coming in order to avoid these fines.

 The Royal Navy, which then controlled the world's seas, established the West Africa Squadron in 1808 to patrol the coast of West Africa, and between 1808 and 1860 they seized approximately 1,600 slave ships and freed 150,000 Africans who were aboard.
 The Royal Navy declared that ships transporting slaves would be treated the same as pirates.
 Action was also taken against African kingdoms which refused to sign treaties to outlaw the trade, such as "the usurping King of Lagos", who was deposed in 1851.
 Anti-slavery treaties were signed with over 50 African rulers.

 In the 1860s, David Livingstone's reports of atrocities within the Arab slave trade in East Africa stirred up the interest of the British public, reviving the flagging abolitionist movement.
 The Royal Navy throughout the 1870s attempted to suppress "this abominable Eastern trade", at Zanzibar in particular.
 In 1890 Britain handed control of the strategically important island of Heligoland in the North Sea to Germany in return for control of Zanzibar, in part to help enforce the ban on slave trading.